LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

   finding the source of inference conflicts.

 TODO ll: should this be in our response?
+Instead of google, point them to <names>: Ben will do this

 If the reviewer is indeed interested in the question of whether type systems help programmers---a question that this submission does _not_ ask---the recent OOPSLA literature contains several user studies.
 A simple